 The sun protection factor or SPF tells you the amount of protection the sunscreen gives against UVB radiation.
 Sunscreens are all tested the same way.
 So it is the level of protection they give you against the sun that matters more than the price.
 National guidelines recommend you use at least factor 15 (the higher the better).

 Choose a sunscreen that has good protection against UVA rays as well as a high SPF.
 This is because both UVB and UVA rays can cause skin cancer.
-In the UK, the level of UVA protection might be shown in one of two ways
+In the UK, the level of UVA protection might be shown in one of two ways, which are described below

 You should see a star rating of up to 5 stars on UK sunscreens.
 The higher the star rating, the better.
 But the actual UVA protection also depends on the SPF of the sunscreen.
 For example, an SPF 25 with 3 stars may screen out more UVA overall than an SPF 10 with 4 stars.

 A symbol with the letters UVA inside a circle is a European marking.
 This means that the UVA protection is at least one third of the SPF value.

 Don't assume that because you have put on sunscreen, you can stay out without burning.
 No sunscreen, no matter how high the factor, can provide 100% protection.
 And no sunscreen, whether it's 15 or 50, will provide the protection it claims unless it is applied properly.
 Therefore it is very important that you put on sunscreen generously and regularly.